Anxiety’s Many Causes and Manifestations

 Use this meditation before starting any creative project – drawing, music, dance, or whatever you like to do, and it will enhance its anxiety-killing abilities.
 It will get you into your Flow much faster, and it will help you maintain it without getting caught up in thoughts about the end product that you’re working to create, or other thoughts that may come up.

-For a more generale view on dissolving negative emotions, go here.
+For more info, check out a more general view on dissolving negative emotions.

 If you want more instruction on how to get into Flow or how to combine it with a creative practice to kill your anxiety, sign up for our monthly newsletter to hear about upcoming courses, or go here for personal creative coaching inquiries.